jarrodmillman/rcsds/standard/git-intro.rst

    Credit: ProGit book, by Scott Chacon, CC License.

-But based on this graph structure, Git can compute the necessary information to merge the divergent branches back and continue with a unified line of
+Once you've completed fixing issue 53 on branch iss53, you want to integrate your work back into the main trunk represented by the master branch.
+The process of integrating your work is called merging and often happens automatically.
+Once the iss53 branch has been merged back into the master branch, you can continue with a unified line of
 development:

 .. figure:: ../figs/mergeaftermath.png